leovct/tiny-gevm/README.md

   // Pop removes and returns the top element from the stack.
   // If the stack is empty, it returns a zero-value 32-byte array and an error.
   Pop() (*uint256.Int, error)

+  // Size returns the number of elements currently on the stack.
+  Size() int
 }

 // Stack represents a last-in-first-out (LIFO) stack of 32-byte arrays.